MathsJam/mathsjam-site/index.md

     </p>
     {% endfor %}
 {% else %}
-    <p>No MathsJams are meeting in person, because of the COVID-19 lockdown.</p>
+    <p>Most MathsJams are not meeting in person, because of the COVID-19 lockdown.
+Contact your local organiser for more information.</p>
     <p>The next virtual MathsJam is {{next_jam_date()}}.</p>
 {% endif %}
 </div>